Nexis-AI/Ultra-Compact-Agent-to-Agent/README.md

   Receiver->>Receiver: parse_caip()
   Receiver-->>Sender: optional response

-The sender encodes a compact message, the network passes it along, and the receiver expands it back—all while minimising tokens inside the LLM context.
+The sender encodes a compact message, the network transports it, and the receiver expands it back—all while minimizing tokens inside the LLM context.

 ⸻